GA Anderson is a freelance writer for private and commercial publishing platforms.

 Bleats and Mews

 Used by young giraffes indicating alarm, fear, or wants

 The study did not address the empirical research that has concluded that it is the young giraffes that make the most sounds humans can hear.
-Nor could they positively conclude that mature adult giraffe sounds are more limited just because they depend more on infra-sound communication.
+Nor could they positively conclude that mature adult giraffe sounds are more limited in the sounds they make.

-Along with that research came this audio sound clip from BMC.
+Along with that research came this sound clip from BMC.

 So far, this gentle giraffe humming has only been heard and recorded at night.